DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/appointment-form.md

 ### AppointmentForm.BooleanEditorProps

-Properties passed to a component that renders an editor of Boolean values to the appointment form.
+Properties passed to a component that renders a Boolean value editor on the appointment form.

 Field | Type | Description
 ------|------|------------